Yalda Night 2022

 COVID-19 – This is a mixed space event, with both outdoor and indoor spaces available.
 Per LA City Vaccination Verification Ordinance, you must present your ID and proof of vaccination to enter the event.

-For updates on upcoming events, connect with us at Email: Rahaintl or Our Raha@gmail.com
+For updates on upcoming events, kindly connect with us at Email: Rahaintl or alternatively at Our Raha@gmail.com.

 Date and time: Sat, Dec 18, 2021, 9:00 PM – Sun, Dec 19, 2021, 1:30 AM PST